chiranjitmu/Bootstrap/README.md

 npm start
 ```

-Open the app in your web browser to experience the js-tigers app.
+Open the app in your web browser to experience the Bootstrap app.

 ### Acknowledgments